bbc/bbc-a11y/guides/using/validating-your-project.md

-## BBC A11y User Guide

-## Installing bbc-a11y to validate your project
+## Using bbc-a11y to validate your web project

-bbc-a11y is packaged as an npm module.
-You'll most likely want to create a stand-alone repo to run your accessibility tests, but you can also add it as part of an existing repo.
+If you have a web project, the best way to use bbc-a11y is to install it in your project repository, so that everybody on the team can validate the accessibility of your app at any time.

 ### Prerequisites